projekt-opal/opal-docker-compose/README.md

 CKAN_RECAPTCHA_PUBLICKEY=6Le...AIB
 CKAN_RECAPTCHA_PRIVATEKEY=6Le...Gli
 ```

+You can get a recaptcha key at https://www.google.com/recaptcha - make sure to select recaptcha v2 / "invisible" as an option.
+No need to specify a host if you run it at localhost.

 2. Make sure that the ckan-storage directory has write permissions by all users.
 This can be enforced with:
 ```
 $ chmod 777 ckan-storage